 Each year, Charleston County Mosquito Control treats over 50,000 acres by aircraft and 500,000 acres through ground spraying.

-"The first thing we need to know is where mosquitoes breed and how they live their life cycles," Odom said.
-"Mosquitoes carry diseases including West Nile virus, dengue fever, malaria, Eastern equine encephalitis virus and heartworms.
-The public has to be an integral part of our fight against mosquito-borne diseases."
 The young mosquitoes, or larvae, cannot live and become adult mosquitoes without water.

-So the key is to get rid of the containers that hold water around homes, yards, schools and businesses.
+"So the key is to get rid of the containers that hold water around homes, yards, schools and businesses.
 The public must help by flushing water out of birdbaths and pet dishes with a garden hose.
-Keep anything that has potential to hold water, such as toys, buckets, cans and bottles, turned over and emptied.
+Keep anything that has potential to hold water, such as toys, buckets, cans and bottles, turned over and emptied," Odom said.

-"In fact, container-breeding mosquitoes generate up to 30% of the requests for service our Division receives each year."
-Odom said.
-"Of these mosquitoes, the Tiger mosquito is a significant pest and can carry the West Nile Virus."
+"In fact, container-breeding mosquitoes generate up to 30% of the requests for service our Division receives each year," Odom said.
+"Of these mosquitoes, the Tiger mosquito is a significant pest and can carry the West Nile virus."